gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 +=====================================================================================================+
 ```

-Transaction Isolation Level supports for listed dbs:
+Transaction Isolation Level supports the following dbs:

 ***MySql/Postgres*** :  "TRANSACTION_READ_UNCOMMITTED", "TRANSACTION_READ_COMMITTED","TRANSACTION_REPEATABLE_READ",
                         "TRANSACTION_SERIALIZABLE (default)" .

 ### Steps to upload database driver

-In order to use this accelerator to connect supported databases, you need to upload corresponding driver in cdap.
+In order to use this accelerator to connect supported databases, you need to upload the corresponding driver in cdap.

 Driver jar can be downloaded from the internet.
 Please refer to the following table for tested driver versions: